 A practice with the right diagnosis spends marketing budget on visibility.
 A practice with the wrong diagnosis spends it on networking events, redesigns, and price experiments — while the underlying gap stays open.

-This service is built for therapists in private practice, solo and small group practices building a long-term practice that depends on being found through search.
-It's most effective for:
+This service is built for solo and small group practices whose growth depends on being found through search.
+It does the most for:

 The terms are designed to be straightforward and reversible: